FridaWikell/frisa-booking/README.md

 ![Modal to show that the user already has a booking at the chosen workshop](doc/double-booked.webp)

-A double booking modal is triggered when the user tries to book a workshop session that they already has a booking at.
+A double booking modal is triggered when the user tries to book a workshop session that they already have booked.
 This is to avoid that the user books the workshop session several times.

 ### Success page